 Sound support

-Windows 98 sound works normally with supported cards and drivers.
+Windows 98 sound works normally with supported PCI cards and drivers.

-Native DOS sound is more limited due to the ICH8 southbridge, which lacks legacy DMA features expected by many PCI sound cards.
+Native DOS sound is more limited due to the ICH8 southbridge, which lacks the legacy DMA support expected by many PCI sound cards.

 Keyboard issues in DOS